Bowfishing - The Ultimate Guide to Fishing with a Bow

 The one instance that might push a big fish into shallower water ways is a low barometric pressure.
 A low barometric pressure is commonly associated with a low pressure system moving in, or a cold front.

 Big fish need cooler temperatures.
 Thus, they are not commonly found in stagnant water in the heat of the day.
 They are found near moving water sources typically at night.
-If you're able to sonar the bottom of a lake or water body and find underwater humps where there are shallow areas of "underwater islands", you may be able to find cooler water temperatures more easily.
+If you're able to use advanced bowfishing supplies like to sonar the bottom of a lake or water body and find underwater humps where there are shallow areas of "underwater islands", you may be able to find cooler water temperatures more easily.
 These areas are nearly impossible to find without more advance instruments such as a sonar depth finder or by accessing an underwater map of the lake which can often be found online.

 Water clarity is more important in finding big fish than it is in numbers shooting because they are in deeper waters.
 Having effective bowfishing lights to illuminate these fish is essential but if the water is straight mud it doesn't matter what you use to light up the waterway because there are too many suspended solids in the water column.
 A fellow bowfishermen once told me that you are better off going home and eating ice cream than chasing big fish in extremely muddy water on a warm night.